cortex-js/compute-engine/src/docs/patterns-and-rules.md

 The `"___"` wildcard matches any sequence of 0 or more expressions in its corresponding position.

-A wildcard symbol may include a name which will be used to "capture" the matching expression.
+A wildcard symbol may include a name which will be used to _capture_ the matching expression.
 When using a named wildcard, all instances of the named wildcard must match.
 In contrast, an un-named wildcard (a universal wildcard) can be used multiple times to match different values.